 At initial recognition, the Bank can make an irrevocable election (on an instrument-by-instrument basis) to designate equity investments as at FVOCI; however, such designation is not permitted if the equity investment is held by the Bank for trading or as mandatorily required to be classified as FVTPL.
-The Bank does not hold equity instruments as of December 31, 2020 and 2019.
+The Bank does not hold equity instruments as at December 31, 2021 and 2020.